The Song of the Summer Is Rudy Giuliani Getting Booed at a Yankees Game

 The days are getting longer, the air is getting hotter, being at work is getting more intolerable — meaning, summer is almost upon us.
 And with that comes a new song of the summer.
 While last year’s was the dulcet tones of Chris Christie fighting with a radio caller who called him a “fat ass,” this year’s pick has come early.
 Behold: the sweet sounds of Rudy Giuliani getting mercilessly booed by the crowd at Yankee Stadium on his birthday.

 The former NYC mayor and current Donald Trump lawyer attended the Yankees-Astros game on Monday afternoon for his 74th birthday, only to be greeted by mass disapproval when his birthday was announced.
-And with that, the perfect bit of audio for all of your summer activities (and fall and winter and spring) was born.
+And with that, the perfect bit of audio for all of your summer (and fall and winter and spring) activities was born.